 Andrew Monagle Paradigm

-I’m a teacher from Long Branch, NJ who teaches US2 Honors and Criminal Justice.
-I’ve been coaching PF/LD Debate and extemp at Ridge HS for the last 9 years.
-This paradigm is consistently updated.
-Please read it before the round for the best picture of what I’m like as a judge.
-This is far more detailed than the readers-digest version that I’ll give orally before the round if requested
+I’m a teacher from Toms River, NJ who teaches US1 and US2 Honors.
+I’ve been coached PF/LD Debate and extemp at Ridge HS for the last 9 years, but it's been probably two years since I've found myself in an LD pool.
+Please read this paradigm before the round for the best picture of what I’m like as a judge.
+This is far more detailed than the readers-digest version that I’ll give orally before the round if requested.

 Speed/Speaking: I enjoy fast/circuit style debate.
 However, I will not flow if you spread.
 Spreading has no place in PF.
 I consistently reward good speakers who sound like they care about what they are talking about.
 When I evaluate a speaker I take into account a number of things: strategic decisions, coverage, efficiency, speaking style, persuasiveness, etc.